Summary

 Jaw systems led the way in evolution.
 The mandible was the first bone to be attached to the body by a flexible joint, and the mechanism for attaching it led the way for attaching arms, legs, and other appendages.
 Reptiles and amphibians could move their mandible vertically, opening and closing it to crush and hold, and then with the neck muscles to tear, but they could not really chew.
 The mammalian TMJ enabled mandibles to move horizontally, which enabled rubbing teeth together, which enabled chewing.
 The chewing pattern and the shapes of the jaws and teeth could be modified to fit almost any type of chewing task.
 They could rip and tear for carnivores, grind for herbivores, and gnaw for rodents.
 The human jaw system combined all these features for adaptability that enabled it to deal with almost any food source.
 The most distinctive feature of the human jaw system was its location in a cranium balanced on the top of an upright spinal column by chains of muscles pulling down all around it.
 The mandible formed an essential member of the anterior kinetic chain while also protecting the delilcate structures of the face from postural forces by transferring them around to the sides of the head.

-This growth process slows about 90% after the second decade of life when most other forms of body growth stop; but then it continues slowly during adulthood.
+These jawbone growth processes slow about 90% after the second decade of life when other bones stop elongating; but then they continue slowly during adulthood.
 One reason for the importance of this slow continual adult jawbone growth was to compensate for tooth wear, which also continued slowly during adulthood.
-Having the growth stimulated by biting forces enabled this compensatory adult jawbone growth to usually occur as about as much as needed, because those with strong bite forces had more tooth wear.
-The other reason for the importance of this slow continual adult jawbone growth was to reduce airway resistance as muscle strength diminished about 5% per decade so roughly the same amount of effort was needed to maintain adequate resting airway flow.
+To ensure that this compensatory adult jawbone growth occurred about as much as needed, it was stimulated by biting forces.
+People with strong bite forces generally had more tooth wear and therefore needed more growth.
+The other reason for the importance of this slow continual adult jawbone growth was to reduce airway resistance as muscle strength diminished about 5% per decade, so about the same amount of effort was needed to maintain adequate resting airway flow. while the cross-sectional area of the nasal airway continues to enlarge slowly due to continual maxillary expansion, and the cross-sectional area of the oropharyngeal airway enlarges due to continual mandibular advancement

-This adaptable craniofacial growth process was designed to grow and maintain a jaw system fit for almost any type of functional forces, but not for a lack of functional forces.
-Chewing in humans has been weakening for tens of thousands of years, making our heads grow rounder, our faces grow longer and narrower, and our mandibles grow less protrusively; but our jaw systems still maintained a functional harmony due to a perfect fit between form and function, until a couple of centuries ago, when the average human diet became too soft to stimulate the horizontal jawbone growth needed to create and maintain an adequate nasopharyngeal airway, and our jaw muscles became too weak to adequately regulate facial growth.
+This adaptable craniofacial growth process was designed to grow and maintain a jaw system suitable for almost any type of functional forces, but not for insufficient functional forces.
+Chewing in humans has been weakening for tens of thousands of years, making our heads grow rounder, our faces grow longer and narrower, and our mandibles grow less protrusively; but our jaw systems still maintained a good functional harmony until a couple of centuries ago, when the average human diet became too soft to stimulate the horizontal jawbone growth needed to create and maintain an adequate nasopharyngeal airway, and our jaw muscles became too weak to coordinate and harmonize growth in the upper and lower jawbones.

-The functional harmony has been disrupted.
 Instead of contributing to the overall steady growth pattern of the face by maintaining a steady bite table, jawbone growth now often displaces the bite table; resulting in more irregular and asymmetrical craniofacial skeletons and an average redirection of facial growth downward and backward.
 Chewing forces no longer expand most upper jawbones enough to fit around the tongue or advance the mandibular corpus.
-At the same time, horizontal growth is often blocked by retained deep overbites and steeply interdigitated teeth that lock together the upper and lower jawbones.
+At the same time, this horizontal jawbone growth is often blocked by retained deep overbites and steeply interdigitated teeth that lock together the upper and lower jawbones.
 The upper jawbone cannot expand, because it is locked to a mandible that can only translate; and the corpus of the mandible cannot advance, because it is locked to an upper jawbone that can only expand.

-As a result, upper jawbones and palates are much narrower on average, especially in the premolar region under the anterior portion of the nasal cavity.
-Also, the mandibular corpus no longer rotates slightly upward and forward with age, it now rotates slightly backward on average; and the rest of the face usually follows, except when the tongue intervenes to protect the airway and limit the displacement of the upper jawbone, as seen in anterior open bites and facial growth in the presence of muscle disease.
+As a result, our faces have dramatically changed their average shape in the last few centuries.
+Upper jawbones and palates are much narrower, especially in the premolar region under the anterior portion of the nasal cavity.
+Also, the mandibular corpus no longer advances so far or so fast.
+It now rotates slightly downward and backward on average instead of slightly upward and forward with age.
+The rest of the face usually follows, except when the tongue intervenes to protect the airway and limit the displacement of the upper jawbone, as seen in anterior open bites and facial growth in the presence of muscle disease.
 While face height remained proportional to body height in our ancestors, today it increases during adulthood at about the same rate that our teeth used to wear down.

 THE SOLUTION - To eliminate TMJ and related disorders does not require returning to hard diets like those of our ancestors, it just requires understanding how the human jaw system was designed to acquire and maintain functional harmony in its natural environment so we can learn how to acquire and maintain a new more delicate and carefully engineered functional harmony that suits our modern environment and life styles.